Five Phase Advanced Transformational Hypnosis (5-PATH®): A Systematic Approach To Hypnosis

 The client will experience the AR in one of two ways.
 First, the client may experience hypermenesia, which is simply experiencing a recalling of the incident.
 Or, the client may experience a revivification which is a reliving of the event.
 Revivification is what usually occurs if you have the client in the state of somnambulism.
 But even a client in somnambulism may only remember the situation.
 This occurs because of two major reasons.

-The first reason a client may only remember rather than re-experience is that the therapist is not properly directing the AR.
-The therapist is using the wrong tense, or the therapist may be suggesting that he or she remember the incident.
+The first reason a client may only remember rather than re-experience is that the hypnotist is not properly directing the AR.
+The hypnotist is using the wrong tense, or the hypnotist may be suggesting that he or she remember the incident.
 This is not the best way to do AR.
 When doing AR you need to suggest that the client is actually going back to the time.
 This suggestion leads the client to experience the event all over again, like playing back a video tape where they are not just watching the tape but are actually in the tape, experiencing many if not all of the same feelings and sensations, just as they did the first time around.
 So don’t use terms like "remember" and always stay in the present tense.

 The use of the present tense is very important.
 If you use terms that indicate that the experience happened in the past, that infers memory of the incident rather than revivification.
 For example, if you say "Then what happened," you are asking them to remember and they may lose the experience.
 But if you say, "Now what is happening" or "What happens next" you keep them in the moment of the ISE, or whatever you are dealing with in the AR.